Home > How to Tips

 During the bootup to Recovery Mode, an admin password might be required to authenticate your identity for an OS reinstallation.

 After you enter the functioning recovery partition, you will see the macOS Utilities windows.
-Then you can proceed to format your startup drive and choose to reinstall Mac operating system from macOS Recovery Mode.
+Then you can proceed to format your startup drive and choose to reinstall the Mac operating system from macOS Recovery Mode.

 Format Mac's startup disk (Optional)